top of page

 Although dogs can sweat through their paw pads, they're unable to sweat through their skin to cool themselves down.
 Instead, they breathe rapidly (pant) to push warm air out of the body and replace it with cooler air from outside.

-Unfortunately for our four-legged friends, this isn't a particularly efficient cooling method, so heat stroke is a very real threat during the summer months.
+Unfortunately this isn't a particularly efficient cooling method, so heat stroke is a very real threat during the summer months.

 Terrier dog walking on the sand in the summer